 In the centuries following the redaction of the Babylonian Talmud, Jewish legal scholarship was primarily recorded in the form of commentaries and responsa, which attempted to explain and apply talmudic law.
 Yet the early medieval period also witnessed the emergence and development of the legal code, an innovative genre of halachic writing that came unto its own with the publication of Moses Maimonides‘ Mishneh Torah in 1180.

-Sefer Ha-Halakhot (Book of the Laws) by Rabbi Isaac Alfasi was the most significant halakhic work produced in the period prior to Maimonides.
+Sefer Ha-Halachot (Book of the Laws) by Rabbi Isaac Alfasi was the most significant halachic work produced in the period prior to Maimonides.
 Isaac ben Jacob Ha-Kohen of Fez (1013–1103), best known by his acronym “Rif,” was regarded as a successor to the geonim, and his legal erudition was renowned in his native North Africa and his adopted Spain.

 Alfasi’s goal was to distill the halakhic essence of talmudic debates and deliberations and to determine the law in accordance with the interpretations and rulings of the geonim.
 Yet he retained a fair amount of talmudic material in his composition, citing even some halakhic discussions and narrative passages that do not have direct bearing on the law and earning his composition the appellation “Talmud Katan” (Little Talmud).

 Sefer Ha-Halachot was widely perceived as an abbreviated Talmud, in addition to a halachic textbook, and it actually supplanted traditional Talmud study in the curriculum of Spanish academies through the thirteenth and even fourteenth centuries.